spencer-hs/Gene-Expression-Networks-3-Brain-Region-R/README.md

 The unique Entrez IDs are then saved under a file named for the module it is a member of.
 Annotation data is saved into another file with the module name in the title.

+Connectivity Measures Between Modules.

+After network construction is run, it was of interest to know the similarity and dissimilarity between the modules in each region.
+The gene lists per brain region were loaded and extraneous information removed.
+The data was then observed for an average, to ensure there were no outliers, and no missing values.
+The average was plotted for better visualization.

+An adjacency matrix was constructed for each region, observing the same powers that were used in the construction of their networks.
+A histogram and Scale Free Topology were plotted.
+Dissimilarity matrixes were calculated by subtracting the adjacency matrix from one.

+The dendrograms from network construction were then run again so that the user had the variables net0, net1, net2 to proceed with.
+Module Eigengenes were then defined with a set significance and correlation.

+A dissimilarity measure was again defined, but now between the module Eigengenes, so as to keep track of the sign of the correlation.
+The Eigengenes were then plotted to a dendrogram, and a heatmap was constructed for specific modules to show its similarity to others.

+The measures of connectivity were written to excel files and a module membership list was constructed and also written to excel files.

+Module membership and intramodular connectivity measures could then be shown as a scatterplot.